Hurence/logisland/logisland-docs/tutorials/indexing-bro-events.rst

 Tutorial environment
 --------------------

+This tutorial will give you a better understanding of how Bro and Logisland integrate together.

+We will start two Docker containers:

+- 1 container hosting all the LogIsland services
+- 1 container hosting Bro pre-loaded with Bro-Kafka plugin

-We will start a Docker container hosting all the LogIsland services as well as Bro, launch two streaming processes and configure Bro to send events and notices to the system so that they are indexed in ElasticSearch.
+We will launch two streaming processes and configure Bro to send events and notices to the Logisland system so that they are indexed in ElasticSearch.

 It is important to understand that in a production environment Bro would be installed on machines where he is relevant for your infrastructure and will be configured to remotely point to the Logisland service (Kafka).
-But for easiness of this tutorial, the
+But for easiness of this tutorial, we provide you with an easy mean of generating Bro events through our Bro Docker image.
-Logisland docker image already comes with an already compiled and usable version of Bro.

-This tutorial will guide you through the process of configuring Logisland for treating Bro events, and configuring Bro of the container to send the events and notices to the local Logisland service.
+This tutorial will guide you through the process of configuring Logisland for treating Bro events, and configuring Bro of the second container to send the events and notices to the Logisland service in the first container.

-Due to the fact that Bro requires a Kafka plugin to be able to send events to Kafka and that building the Bro-Kafka plugin requires some substantial steps, for this tutorial, we are only focusing on configuring Bro, and consider it already compiled and installed with its Bro-Kafka plugin (this is the case in the Logisland docker image).
-But we however provide you with `this tutorial <installing-bro.html>`_ so that you get an idea on how to install Bro and Bro-Kafka plugin binaries on your own system.

 .. note::

-    You can download the `latest release <https://github.com/Hurence/logisland/releases>`_ of Logisland and the `YAML configuration file <https://github.com/Hurence/logisland/blob/master/logisland-framework/logisland-resources/src/main/resources/conf/index-bro-events.yml>`_ for this tutorial which can be also found under `$LOGISLAND_HOME/conf` directory.
+    You can download the `latest release <https://github.com/Hurence/logisland/releases>`_ of Logisland and the `YAML configuration file <https://github.com/Hurence/logisland/blob/master/logisland-framework/logisland-resources/src/main/resources/conf/index-bro-events.yml>`_ for this tutorial which can be also found under `$LOGISLAND_HOME/conf` directory in the Logsiland container.

 1. Start the Docker container with LogIsland
 --------------------------------------------

-LogIsland is packaged as a Docker container that you can `build yourself <https://github.com/Hurence/logisland/tree/master/logisland-docker#build-your-own>`_ or pull from Docker Hub.
+LogIsland is packaged as a Docker image that you can `build yourself <https://github.com/Hurence/logisland/tree/master/logisland-docker#build-your-own>`_ or pull from Docker Hub.
-The docker container is built from a CentOs image with the following tools already installed (among some others not useful for this tutorial):
+The docker image is built from a CentOs image with the following components already installed (among some others not useful for this tutorial):

 - Kafka
 - Spark
 - Elasticsearch
-- Bro
 - LogIsland

 Pull the image from Docker Repository (it may take some time)